Ema

 In 2017, Ema's first feature length documentary, MONKEY BUSINESS: THE ADVENTURES OF CURIOUS GEORGE'S CREATORS, was released worldwide.

-The documentary uses animation, archival materials and interviews to tell the incredible story of Hans and Margret Rey, the authors of the beloved children's book series Curious George.
-For the film, Ema successfully raised over $186,000 on Kickstarter.
+The documentary uses animation, archival materials and interviews to tell the incredible story of Hans and Margret Rey, the authors of the beloved children's book series, Curious George.
+Ema successfully raised over $186,000 on Kickstarter to fund the film.

-Acquired by The Orchard, the film premiered at the LA Film Festival and won the Audience Award at the Nantucket Film Festival.
+Acquired by Hulu, it premiered at the LA Film Festival and won the Audience Award at the Nantucket Film Festival.

 In 2018, Ema embarked on her second feature documentary KOSHIEN: JAPAN'S FIELD OF DREAMS, exploring the cultural phenomenon of Japanese high school baseball as a microcosm of Japanese society.

-Ema married film producer Eric Nyari in 2017, and they frequently collaborate as producing/directing partners.
-They have a son, born in 2022.
+Ema married film producer Eric Nyari in 2017, and they frequently collaborate as creative partners.

 Contact